“My Presence will go with you, and I will give you rest.”

 Indeed, as Bentley describes it, your life and mine is “A long trip alone, over sand and stone.”
 You know the hardships.
 You know the difficulties.
 You know the crushing disappointments.
 Left to ourselves, you and I would wander.
 We’d walk in circles.
 We’d stumble and fall.
 And as we did, the suffocating isolation would just grow worse until our pointlessness came to an end in some dark, despairing place.

 That’s what sin does—your sin and mine.
-Not only does it make the journey of life rugged and painful.
-It isolates us—separates us from God.
+Not only has it made the journey of life rugged and painful.
+It isolates us.
 It forces each of us to walk the long trip alone—a trip that ends in eternal death.

 But that’s why Jesus came.
 God’s Son became one of us.
 He took the long trip through this broken world, living a perfect life on our behalf.
 Then he carried our sins to the cross, where he endured an aloneness that will forever defy description—an aloneness he endured in our place.
 And because he has, you and I, through faith in him, will never have to walk alone again.

 In Exodus 33, the Lord promised Moses, “My Presence will go with you.”
 In Christ, he makes the same promise to you and me.

 Lord Jesus, my life would be a long trip alone.
 Thank you for being by my side.
 Amen.